antonfirsov/docs/2016/10-Oct/10-NetFx-Rollup-Experience/netfx-rollup-experience.md

 The following information answers common questions.

-### Supersedence
+### Including Past Updates

-The Security and Quality Rollup and Quality Rollup will contain all of the past updates for .NET Framework 4.5.x and 4.6.x that were released prior to this new model.
-They will not contain all past updates for .NET Framework 3.5 as those will be introduced naturally if/when new changes are necessary for those components.
+The Security and Quality Rollup and Quality Rollup will contain all of the past updates for .NET Framework 4.5.x and 4.6.x.

+The rollups will not contain all past updates for .NET Framework 3.5 at first.
+The remainder of past .NET Framework 3.5 updates will be included over time.
+We will notify you on our blog when the monthly rollups include all of the past .NET Framework 3.5 updates.

 ### Supported .NET Framework Versions